Map Snapshot

 Taxonomy

-Suillus granulatus was first described by Carl Linnaeus in 1753 as a species of Boletus.[6]
+[edit]Suillus granulatus was first described by Carl Linnaeus in 1753 as a species of Boletus.[6]
 It was given its current name by French naturalist Henri François Anne de Roussel when he transferred it to Suillus in 1796.[2]
 Suillus is an ancient term for fungi, and is derived from the word "swine".
-Granulatus means "grainy" and refers to the glandular dots on the upper part of the stem.[7][8]
-However, in some specimens the glandular dots may be inconspicuous and not darkening with age;[9] thus the name S. lactifluus, "oozing milk" was formerly applied to this form as it is not notably characterized by glandular dots.[8]
+Granulatus means "grainy" and refers to the granular dots on the upper part of the stem.[7][8]
+However, in some specimens the granular dots may be inconspicuous and not darkening with age;[9] thus the name S. lactifluus, "oozing milk" was formerly applied to this form as it is not notably characterized by granular dots.[8]

 Description